Marketing standards for poultry meat producers, manufacturers, retailers and distributors.

 Exporting poultry meat to non-EU countries via the EU

-You do not need a certificate for exports travelling through the EU as part of a customs transit procedure, unless your destination country requires one.
+You do not need a certificate for exports travelling from GB through the EU as part of a customs transit procedure, unless your destination country requires one.

 If you need help